fantasyland/fantasy-land/README.md

 ### Comonad

-A value that implements the Comonad specification must also implement the Extend specification.
+A value that implements the Comonad specification must also implement the Functor and Extend specifications.

 1. `w.extend(function(x){ return c.from(x); })` is equivalent to `w`
 2. `c.from(w.extend(f))` is equivalent to `f(w)`